Review was updated on 1 March 2021

 Premium TV with Superior Choices

 If you’re after more, though, it’s waiting for you.
-The Drama pack adds BBC First, UKTV, new premium drama channel Fox One, Universal Channel, Fox Crime, and new additions Fox SciFi and Fox Sleuth, while Movies gives you 11 themed channels of 24-hour-a-day movie entertainment.
+The Drama Extra pack adds BBC First, UKTV, premium drama channel Fox One, Universal Channel, Fox Crime, Fox SciFi and Fox Sleuth, while Movies gives you 11 themed channels of 24-hour-a-day movie entertainment.
 The Foxtel Now Sports pack opens up access to the acclaimed live coverage of the multi channel Fox Sports network along with partner networks beIN and ESPN – 12 channels in all.

 What TV shows are on Foxtel Now?

-Foxtel has an exclusive deal with HBO that allows them to stream HBO content directly, just hours after it airs in the USA.
+Foxtel has an exclusive deal with HBO that allows them to stream HBO content directly, often just hours after it airs in the USA.
 These shows almost all live on the Fox Showcase Channel.
-This means that subscribers can live stream Raised by Wolves, Perry Mason, I May Destroy You, Lovecraft Country and more, seeing them at the same time as they premiere in the USA – or binge-watch entire seasons of them later, with the entire HBO catalogue available to be streamed on demand.
+This means that subscribers can live stream Euphoria, Raised by Wolves, Perry Mason, I May Destroy You, Lovecraft Country and more, seeing them at the same time as they premiere in the USA – or binge-watch entire seasons of them later, with the entire HBO catalogue available to be streamed on demand – including all of Game of Thrones.

 The Biggest Hits